More about a career in podiatry

 A career book on podiatry and all its different options in one place.
 Purchase from AMAZON BOOKS—paperback £10.99, colour paperback £15.00 and hardback £26.00

 (1) Contact your local podiatrist for a meeting and contact experience

 Find a podiatrist near you

 Most podiatrists are only too happy to speak to school leavers and students about the profession of podiatry.
 Contact the practice and ask if you can attend a clinic.
-There may be a minimum age requirement, and some sessions may be sensitive and so you may have to step out depending upon the patient.
+There may be a minimum age requirement, and some sessions may be sensitive, so you may have to step out depending on the patient.
 It is valuable to see what is available and how the podiatrist works.
 Click on the blue ‘find a podiatrist’ above and use your postcode.
-To spend time in the NHS it may be best to go to the local NHS website and check out services.
+To spend time in the NHS, visiting the local NHS website and checking out services may be best.
 More information should be available about contacting the podiatry service.
 Write to me at busypencilcasecfp@gmail if you have any queries.

 (2) Write to a university for more information about their course